ianozsvald/data_science_delivered/README.md

             - lowercased, uni-decoded unigram features
             - bag of words (i.e. without order or frequency counts)
             - Bernulli Naive Bayes (by default scikit learn's BNB takes care of unbalanced data sets)
-            - maybe just use a dummy classifier that uses some regular expressions (i.e. driven by human insight rather than ML) for a super-easy-to-diagnose classification approach
+            - Use a dummy classifier that uses some regular expressions (i.e. driven by human insight rather than ML) for a super-easy-to-diagnose classification approach
             - don't be in a rush to go to complex models and features sets until you know why you need the complexity
             - tfidf scaling is useful for variable length documents (e.g. pages of wikipedia text) but if your text is roughly the same length (e.g. tweets) then scaling is less useful